Library: Policy

 (B) Photographs are deleted from cell phone devices.

-(C) When the operator is uncooperative, do not proceed with taking photographs, discuss the alternatives, and consult with supervisor for appropriate action;
+(C) When the operator is uncooperative, Licensing staff does not proceed with taking photographs.
+Alternatives are discussed with the operator and Licensing staff consults with supervisor for appropriate action;

-(6) follow (A) through (D) of this paragraph when observation of an Electronic Benefits Transfer (EBT) card occurs.
+(6) follows (A) through (D) of this paragraph when observation of an electronic benefits transfer (EBT) card occurs.
 Licensing staff:

 (A) documents the observation on Form 07LC080E, Licensing Services Supplemental Information;